Caterina Scappi: Legacy

-In the last will she drafted, in 1643, she chose two knights from Sienna, Fra Ottavio Bardinelli and Fra Giulio Cesare, as her testamentary executors, and protectors of the ospedaletto.
+In the last will she drafted, in 1643, Scappi chose two knights from Sienna, Fra Ottavio Bardinelli and Fra Giulio Cesare, as her testamentary executors, and protectors of the ospedaletto.
 Upon their death, she asked that they be replaced by two more knights from Siena.
 She also specified that should something happen to the Santa Maria della Pietà house, her fortune should be used to buy another house to serve as a women's hospital.

 After Scappi's death, the Ordinary Council of the Order of St John closed down the hospital, but without it, there was no way of preventing the spread of venereal disease or treating it, so the hospital was reopened in 1659.
 The hospital was renovated to increase the number of beds, reaching 230 beds by 1786.
 It began accepting mentally ill patients, as well as maternity cases, and eventually children.
 The hospital was later destroyed during a war.

-Her will contains further donations: Scappi established free refuges for women, and donated furniture, money, clothes, and dowries.
+Scappi's will contains further donations: she established free refuges for women, and donated furniture, money, clothes, and dowries.
 Scappi owned a slave, Giuliana, whom she freed upon her death.
 Scappi left further legacies to many women, including Caterina Doneo, the daughter of the painter Francesco Doneo, and Lucrezia Montano, the daughter of the lawyer Palermino Montano.

 There is no record of Scappi being married, nor that she had any biological children.
 However, in 1632 she adopted a six year-old girl named Maria, whom she looked after for 14 years.

 She was buried in the church of Our Lady of Mount Carmel in Valletta.
 She was initially buried in a corner of a chapel, but in 1791 her body was exhumed in order to be reburied in a more prominent area of the church.
 There is speculation that this reburial was evidence of a power play for the Scappi foundation.

 When the church was pulled down in 1958, both her tombstone and that of Caterina Vitale were kept and put on display in the new church.
 Casa Scappi, the house where she likely lived, at 74 Old Bakery Street in Valletta, housed the Johann Strauss School of Music.

 In the book Awguri Giovanni Bonello!, Clare Azzopardi wrote a fictional piece about Caterina Scappi, from the perspectives of women who knew her.